Islandora/documentation/docs/technical-documentation/updating_drupal.md

 If there is no line starting with drupal/core, Composer isn't aware of any update.
 If there is an update, continue with the commands below.

-If there is no line starting with drupal/core, Composer isn't aware of any update.
-If there is an update, continue with the commands below.

 2) Assuming you are used to updating Drupal and know all the precautions that you should take, the update is as simple as: